MTACS/Lynx/README.md

 * Change FaceID animation duration
 * Use custom icon label colors
 * Force Light or Dark mode for specific apps
+* Use small navigation bar titles
+* Use custom number of homescreen columns
+* Use modern style table views

 Lockscreen